 |Any book for young children (birth through age 12) originally published in North America between Sept.
-1, 2017 – Aug.
-31, 2018 is eligible for consideration for the 2018 Malka Penn Award.
+1, 2018 – Aug.
+31, 2019 is eligible for consideration for the 2019 Malka Penn Award.
 The book may be a work of fiction, non-fiction, poetry, memoir, or biography aimed at children below the age of thirteen.
 Books must be published in a physical, print form—e-books are currently ineligible for consideration.

 A committee of UConn faculty, staff, and community members selects one award winner each year.
 In addition, up to ten additional books may be selected for special recognition.

-|The deadline for submission for the 2018 Malka Penn Award is September 15, 2018.
+|The deadline for submission for the 2019 Malka Penn Award is October 1, 2019.